fwojciec/w11i.me/posts/how_to_structure_a_python_aws_serverless_project.md

 4
 ```

 The red squiggles should now be gone from the handlers and the test suite should run without any issues.
-If you're using a modern code editor running a Python language server you should be able to jump around the code, find definitions and get completion suggestions for the packaged code throughout the entire codebase.
-Finally, any changes to the `shared` package code will be immediately applied throughout the project.
+If you're using a Python language server in your code editor you should be able to jump around the code, find definitions, and get completion suggestions for the packaged code throughout the codebase.
+Finally, any changes to the `shared` package code will be immediately applied throughout the project, without the need to re-install it.

 ### Deploying the internal package in a layer

-We managed to get things working nicely in the local environment, now we just have to figure out how to deploy our internal package in a lambda layer.
-While the [example project repository](https://github.com/fwojciec/serverless-project-example) uses AWS SAM for deployment, the solution I'm going to describe is tool agnostic and should be easy to adapt to any other AWS deployment framework (we use this approach with Terraform at work, for example).
+We've managed to get things working nicely in the local environment, now we just have to figure out how to include our internal package in a lambda layer on deployment.
+While the [example project repository](https://github.com/fwojciec/serverless-project-example) uses AWS SAM for deployment, the solution I'm going to describe is tool agnostic and should be possible to adapt to any other AWS deployment tool/framework (we use this approach with Terraform at work, for example).

-The first step is to turn our internal package into a wheel (`whl`) file.
-We can use the [build](https://github.com/pypa/build) tool to do it.
-After installing the tool with `pip` we can run it as follows:
+The first step is to turn the internal package into a wheel (a `*.whl` file).
+We can use the [build](https://github.com/pypa/build) tool for this purpose.
+After installing `build` with `pip` we can run it as follows:

 ```shellsession
 ❯ python -m build -w
 ```

-We run it as a Python module with the `-w` flag to build the wheel file only.
+We run it as a Python module, adding the `-w` flag to build the wheel only.
 By default the build artifacts are placed in the `dist` folder:

 ```shellsession
 ├── dist
 │  └── shared-0.1.0-py3-none-any.whl
 ```

-The second step is to begin assembling the layer.
+Now we can begin assembling the layer.

 A lambda layer is packaged as a zipped `python` directory containing Python modules.
 These modules can be anything Python understands as modules - individual Python files or directories containing `__init__.py` files.
 The example project uses the `build` directory as staging area - let's, therefore, create `python` directory as a subdirectory of `build`:

 ```shellsession
 ❯ mkdir -p build/python
 ```

-Now we can use `pip` to install the shared package wheel to `build/python` directory:
+Now we can use `pip` to install the `shared` package wheel to the `build/python` directory:

 ```shellsession
 ❯ python -m pip install dist/*.whl -t build/python